maduhu/Documentation/Discovery.md

 identifier is provided to a sending system that is not a URI it is the responsibility of the sending system to determine the correct form based on the context and, if required, through interaction with the user.

-Example 1: The sender provides the indentifier `+26 78 097 8763` and the sending system recognises this as an E164 format number and converts it to the URI `tel:+26780978763`.
+Example 1: The sender provides the identifier `+26 78 097 8763` and the sending system recognizes this as an E164 format number and converts it to the URI `tel:+26780978763`.
-Example 2: The sender provides the indentifier `bob@dfsp1.com` and the sending system prompts the user to specify if this is an emailaddress or an account identifier and then converts the identifier to the form `mailto:bob@dfsp1.com` or `acct:bob@dfsp1.com`.
+Example 2: The sender provides the identifier `bob@dfsp1.com` and the sending system prompts the user to specify if this is an email address or an account identifier and then converts the identifier to the form `mailto:bob@dfsp1.com` or `acct:bob@dfsp1.com`.

 This normalization allows a more rigid definition of a discovery service such that any service that accepts URIs and returns URLs could be used to resolve SPSP receiver endpoint URLs from receiver identifiers.